The Trust Team

 “Coming up with new ideas and ways of promoting our cause through a variety of channels with an end result of raising funds is a great challenge, certainly one that keeps us all busy!”

 Through her role, Barbara gets to meet generous supporters from the wider community and it is these experiences that stand out for her.
 Recently, Barbara has worked with a group of High Schools students’, the ‘One School Network’.
 They collectively got behind our cause, “working with them was an inspiration, the students were incredibly enthusiastic about supporting us.”

 Michael has been a professional fundraiser for over 5 years.
 He was with St John and the last 2 years with the Rescue Helicopter Trust.
 Michael brings over 25 years of project management experience across multiple sectors.
 These include advertising, human resources and technology to his fundraising and has worked in the UK, US and NZ.
 Michael’s role is to develop the giving programmes.

 “It’s fantastic to be working in Christchurch as it rebuilds as a conscious, caring community.
 I love connecting individuals and businesses with this critical service so that people can live their lives to the fullest and feel proud that they are making a real difference in their community.”

 Whitney is the Trust’s newest team member bringing 3 years’ fundraising experience from Life Flight Trust in Wellington.
-Joining the Canterbury West Coast Air Rescue Trust means Whitney can continue to help people, “something I had missed doing when I initially moved down from Wellington.”
+Joining the Canterbury West Coast Rescue Helicopter Trust means Whitney can continue to help people, “something I had missed doing when I initially moved down from Wellington.”

 Looking after donor inquiries and donations as well as assisting the team in a variety of areas suits Whitney love of meeting new people, “whether it’s patients with their incredible life-changing stories or the generous supporters who help keep the service going, it’s the people who make all the difference to the Service.”